Official 2026 Chargeback FAQ

 - Attentive, proactive customer service can be a great way to prevent chargebacks from happening in the first place—when a customer knows they can get help from the merchant when they’re dissatisfied with a purchase, they’re less likely to take the complaint straight to their bank.
 Additionally, emails and other customer correspondence can serve as evidence in your favor when customers engage in friendly fraud.

-What Is My Chargeback Ratio?
+What Is a Chargeback Ratio?

 The penalties for an excessive chargeback ratio can include fines, higher fees, limitations placed on the merchant account, and even termination of that account entirely.
 Merchants whose accounts are terminated for this reason are added to an industry blacklist called the MATCH list.